EXCLUSIVE-Trinidad asks US for changes to Venezuela gas project license

 However, the U.S. authorization for the Dragon project, near the maritime border between the two nations, bans any cash payments to Venezuelan President Nicolas Maduro's government or its state companies.

-Trinidad Prime Minister Keith Rowley and Energy Minister Stuart Young met U.S. Vice President Kamala Harris last month in Washington to explain the proposed changes.
+Trinidad Prime Minister Keith Rowley and Energy Minister Stuart Young have recently talked to U.S. Presidential Coordinator for International Energy Security Amos Hochstein and U.S. Vice President Kamala Harris' staff to explain the proposed changes.
 In part, they are related to the financial terms, Young told Reuters on the sidelines of the 7th International Energy Summit in Miami.

 "There are still some changes that need to be made that we're pursuing.
 But that is always part of very complicated and sophisticated energy negotiations," the minister said.
 He declined to elaborate.

-PDVSA, Venezuela's oil ministry, the U.S. White House and Treasury Department did not immediately reply to requests for comment.
+PDVSA, Venezuela's oil ministry and the U.S. White House did not immediately reply to requests for comment.
+The Treasury Department declined comment.

 Trinidad and Venezuela are expected to meet again this month to begin discussion of Dragon's commercial terms.
 Both parties signed confidentially agreements and began discussing technical aspects in previous meetings.